Roblox/creator-docs/content/en-us/animation/inverse-kinematics.md

 <figcaption>The wrist bends unnaturally at certain orientations</figcaption>
 </figure>

 You can improve this by adding a `Class.BallSocketConstraint` to limit the rotation of the wrist.
-While this is similar to the process for adding a `Class.HingeConstraint` to the elbow, you can use the `Class.BallSocketConstraint.EnableLimits|Enable Limits` property on this constraint to further control the range of motion of the wrist.
+While this is similar to the process for adding a `Class.HingeConstraint` to the elbow, you can use the `Class.BallSocketConstraint.EnableLimits|EnableLimits` property on this constraint to further control the range of motion of the wrist.

 To add a `Class.BallSocketConstraint` for the wrist: